deiss/digitscanner/README.md

     bin/digitscanner --fnnin fnn_100_improved.txt --gui

 When using this option, try to draw the digit within the displayed box to obtain better results.
-Among the three digits below, only the middle one was correctly labeled by the *fnn/fnn_200_100_improved.txt* neural network.
+For instance, among the three digits below, only the middle one was correctly labeled by the *fnn/fnn_200_100_improved.txt* neural network.

 ![Example](media/examples.png)